Buttigieg says safety is key to get cruise ship industry operating again

 Video Transcript

-- Since you're a transportation secretary, travel obviously a big part of what you have to worry about, to Americans eager to get back overseas, whether it's by plane or by cruise ship-- you know, there have been questions about the cruise industry, especially this past week.
-CDC issued some guidance, its concerns that it, perhaps, didn't have enough specifics or specific benchmarks, I guess.
+- Since you're Transportation Secretary-- travel, obviously, a big part of what you have to worry about-- to Americans eager to get back overseas, whether it's by plane or by cruise ship-- you know, there have been questions about the cruise industry, especially this past week.
+CDC issued some guidance, its concerns that it perhaps didn't have enough specifics-- or specific benchmarks, I guess.
 Have you been in touch with the CDC about that industry's concerns?
 And to cruise industry leaders who say we should be treated more like the airlines, what would you say?

-- And to the industry leaders who say midsummer is too late, to the governors who say that's too late [INAUDIBLE] state economies, you would say what?
+- And to the industry leaders who say midsummer is too late, to the governors who say that's too late for our state economies, you would say what?

 PETE BUTTIGIEG: We want to do this as soon as we responsibly can, but we also have to make sure that it's safe.